 - English only slideshow

-- Handouts for Participants in both English and Spanish
+- Handouts for Participants in English and in Spanish

 - a slideshow presentation;

 - handouts for participants in both English and Spanish.

 Please help yourself below, and download the components you need to learn on your own and/or to train others regarding IDEA’s disciplinary procedures.
 Just looking for a quick summary?
 That will be hard to come by, we regret to say.
 IDEA’s discipline rules are too complicated to summarize quickly.
 However, we can offer you a not-so-brief summary that is still markedly shorter than this training module!
 Visit:

 Component #1: Slideshow English only There are 22 full-color slides to use in training audiences on IDEA 2004’s disciplinary procedures.